-- We recommend genuine brake line fasteners from Volkswagen for clipping in the brake line. - The spacing from fastener to fastener is not allowed to exceed 500 mm. - The handbrake cable shall be routed without kinks. - Changes in angle at the ends of the handbrake cable sleeve (loose wire strands) are not permitted.
+- We recommend genuine brake line fasteners from Volkswagen for clipping in the brake line. - The spacing from fastener to fastener must not exceed 500 mm. - The handbrake cable shall be routed without kinks. - Changes in angle at the ends of the handbrake cable sleeve (loose wire strands) are not permitted.